2005 National Camogie League

 The 2005 National Camogie League is a competition in the women's team field sport of camogie was won by Galway, who defeated Cork in the final, played at Thurles.

 Background

-Galway were without star players Lourda Kavanagh and Áine Hilary due to injury, and their victory was more remarkable for the fact they failed to win a single league match in 2004, but under the new management team of former player Sharon Glynn, former U21 hurler Damian Coleman and former All-Ireland winner PJ Molloy.
+Galway were without Lourda Kavanagh and Áine Hilary due to injury, and their victory was more remarkable for the fact they failed to win a single league match in 2004, but under the new management team of Sharon Glynn, former U21 hurler Damian Coleman and former All-Ireland Senior Hurling Championship winner P. J. Molloy.

-Arrangements

-The Final
+Final

-Galway’s match-turning goal came two minutes into injury-time of the first half when Brenda Kerins found the waiting Veronica Curtin who scored to put Galway 1-4 to 0-3 ahead.
+Galway's match-turning goal came two minutes into injury-time of the first half when Breda Kerins found the waiting Veronica Curtin who scored to put Galway 1–4 to 0–3 ahead.